 The buttstock of some BT-99 shotguns features a comb that can be adjusted for both cast and drop.
 These adjustments allow you to achieve a perfect fit of the stock against your face, and determines how correctly and consistently your dominant eye aligns with the sight plane along the barrel rib.
-Several different adjustable comb systems have been offered.
-Use this section to find the comb on your shotgun and follow the instructions in that subsection to make adjustments.
+Different adjustable comb systems have been offered.
+Use this section to identify the style of comb on your shotgun and follow the instructions in that subsection to make adjustments.